frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/chart-of-accounts-importer.md

 > Introduced in Version 12

-When a new company is created in ERPNext, the Chart of Accounts for it is created by default with a pre set structure.
+When a new company is created in ERPNext, the Chart of Accounts for it is created by default with a pre-set structure.
 However, if you have your own Chart of Accounts, you can import it using the Chart of Accounts Importer.

-It allows you to create your own chart of accounts according to your requirement and import it into the system.
+It allows you to create your own Chart of Accounts according to your requirement and import it into the system.

 Any existing Chart Of Accounts against that company will be overwritten.
-Make sure the company you are selecting doesn't have a pre existing transactions otherwise you'll receive a validation error.
+Make sure the company you are selecting doesn't have any pre-existing transactions otherwise you'll receive a validation error.

 To access, go to:
-> Home > Getting Started > Data Import and Settings > Chart of Accounts Importer
+> Home > Getting Started > Chart of Accounts Importer

 ## 1. How to import Chart Of Accounts

-1. Select the Company for which you want to import chart of accounts.
+1. Select the Company for which you want to import the Chart of Accounts.

 1. Click on "Download Template" button on the top right corner to download the template.
 The template you have downloaded will look as follows.